The Assassin (TV series)

-The Assassin is a crime thriller television series created by Harry and Jack Williams for Amazon Prime Video, ZDF and Stan.
+The Assassin is a British crime thriller television series created by Harry and Jack Williams for Amazon Prime Video, ZDF and Stan.
 It stars Keeley Hawes and Freddie Highmore.
+On November 7, 2025, it was reported that a second season was in development.

 Premise

 A retired assassin living in Greece is reunited with her estranged son who is seeking answers about his father and his mother’s past.
 However, both find themselves in danger when the assassin's past catches up with her.